 Before we talk just about weight, let’s touch on health first.
 Getting regular exercise is important for decreasing your risk of cardiovascular disease and stroke.
 It can also lower blood sugars.
 I know a lot of my readers are below the age of 40 and we often don’t think of these types of things, but now is really the time to focus on disease prevention.

-The basic recommendation for exercise is 30 minutes of activity 5x per week.
-You can read more specifics from the American Heart Association here.
-While it’s great if you’re training for something or hitting the gym, simply walking or moving your body counts as physical activity.
+The basic recommendation for exercise from the American Heart Association is 30 minutes of activity 5x per week (you can read more here).
+Anything that gets your heart rate up is considered exercise, so don’t worry about training for something or hitting the gym if that’s not for you.
 Eating a healthful diet can also decrease your cholesterol and decrease your risk of cardiovascular disease, stroke, diabetes and certain cancers.
 So both are super important!

 Where to Start